bukalapak/snowboard/README.md

 ### Generate HTML Documentation

-To generate HTML documentation we can do:
+To generate HTML documentation, we can do:

 ```
 $ snowboard html -o output.html API.apib
 ```

-Above command will generate `ouput.html` using `snowboard` default template (called `winter`).
+Above command will generate `output.html` using `snowboard` default template (called `winter`).

 ### Using Custom Template

-If you want to use custom template, you can use flag `-t` for that:
+If you want to use a custom template, you can use flag `-t` for that:

 ```
 $ snowboard html -o output.html -t awesome-template.html API.apib